 But the topic creating the most buzz among me and my fellow downtown business neighbors is the the massive downtown real estate development project led by Strategic Property Partners, a joint venture between Tampa Bay Lightning owner Jeff Vinik and Bill Gates’ Cascade Investment, LLC.
 Since announcing his plans, other projects all over town have either started construction or are in the planning stages.

-TM: How many people do you estimate work downtown currently?
-What is your estimate for five to ten years from now?
+How many people do you estimate work downtown currently?
+What is your estimate for five to 10 years from now?

-TM: Which brings me to my next question. how many people currently live in downtown?
+That brings me to my next question.
+How many people currently live in downtown?
 How many do you expect will live there in the next five to 10 years?